IHE/RAD.IMR/input/pagecontent/RAD-Y3.md

 ##### 2:3.Y3.4.1.3 Expected Actions

-The Responder shall be capable of processing, all query parameters according to Table 2:3.Y3.4.1.2.1-1 above.

 The Responder shall process the query to discover the DiagnosticReport entries that match the search parameters given.

 The Responder shall support both GET and POST-based searches [http://hl7.org/fhir/http.html#search](http://hl7.org/fhir/http.html#search).

+The Responder shall be capable of processing all query parameters according to Table 2:3.Y3.4.1.2.1-1.

-The Responder shall implement the parameters described above.
-The Responder may choose to support additional query parameters beyond the subset listed above.
+The Responder may choose to support additional query parameters.
 Any additional query parameters supported shall be supported according to the core FHIR specification.
-Such additional parameters are considered out of scope for this transaction.
-Any parameters not supported should be ignored.
 See [http://hl7.org/fhir/search.html#errors](http://hl7.org/fhir/search.html#errors).

 #### 2:3.Y3.4.2 Return DiagnosticReport Bundle Message